Can Dogs Eat Cucumber? – Itsaboutdog

 This means that this fruit can be consumed without fearing the additional calories, as 1 cup of cucumber only has 16 calories!

-The skin or the peel of the cucumber has a lot of fiber.
-Dietary fiber is water-soluble and aids in digestion.
+The skin or the peel of the cucumber has much fibre.
+Dietary fibre is water-soluble and aids in digestion.
 It helps keep the gut clean and also solves any stool quality problems.

 • Vitamin K